 Registration in this course is restricted to students admitted to the Post-Degree Diploma in Data Analytics and Post-Degree Certificate in Data Analytics.

 Prerequisite(s): A minimum "C" grade in CPSC 4800 and DANA 4800.
+Prerequisites are valid for only three years.

 Data Mining for Data Analytics